fstarnaud/ozp-documentation-wiki/Iteration-18.md

 * Bug/Style fixes

 ### IWC
-Iteration 18 is a user guide update iteration for Kevin.
+Iteration 18 is a user guide update iteration.
 As well as a performance enhancement iteration for the IWC team.
-Kevin is collaborating with Alan for debugger enhancements, making it a better single page app for developer use.
+Team is collaborating for debugger enhancements, making it a better single page app for developer use.
 * Updated users guides
 * Debugger enhancements: utility merging.
 * Security Code review.